EdgeMatrixChain/edgematrixjs-monorepo/packages/rtc/README.md

 # @edgematrixjs/rtc

-This project is built on top of the edgematrixjs-packages and provides commonly used APIs such as "Send Message," "Create a Subject," and "Subscribe to a Subject."
+This project is built on top of the edgematrixjs-packages and provides commonly used APIs such as "Send Node [Methods]", "Send Message", "Create a Subject", and "Subscribe to a Subject."

 It uses "@edgematrixjs/tx" for encoding and signing communication data.